romainberger/breakdown-generator/README.md

 #### New project

 To create a project from the beginning, you will need to add the library with a simple script tag.
+You will find in the `dist` folder the built and minified versions of the libraries.

     <script src="/js/breakdown-generator.js"></script>